michalszynkiewicz/mp-with-thorntail/README.md

 The ads service is already ready for all the steps of the demo.
 The specific steps that correspond to the [commits](https://github.com/michalszynkiewicz/mp-with-thorntail/commits/master), are made on the quotes app

-To run an application run the following in an application directory:
+To run an application run the following in the application directory:
 ```
 mvn clean package && java -jar target/*-thorntail.jar
 ```